 "Azure Synapse Analytics Data Warehouse software enables users to query their data on their terms and a limitless scale."

-How to Choose the Right Data Warehouse for 2021
+How to Choose the Right Data Warehouse

 As is the case when choosing any commercial application, you must start with a clear understanding of your business requirements.
 Then ask yourself the following questions: